 185. Postal ballots

-(1) A postal ballot may be conducted in the manner provided by the rules of the co-operative and may, if the rules so allow, incorporate one or more methods of electronic voting.
+(1) A postal ballot may be held as provided by the rules of the co-operative and must be conducted in the way prescribed by the regulations.

 (2) On the declaration by the returning officer of the result of the ballot, the secretary of the co-operative must make an entry in the minute book of the co-operative showing —